Concrete Rebar Calculator

 What's the proper concrete cover for rebar?

-Per ACI 318: 1.5" minimum for slabs on grade (cast against earth), 3" for footings cast against earth, 2" for above-grade vertical surfaces exposed to weather, 1.5" for interior dry.
+Per ACI 318: 1.5" minimum for slabs on grade, 3" where concrete is cast directly against earth (such as footings poured into an unformed trench), 2" for above-grade vertical surfaces exposed to weather, 1.5" for interior dry.
 Cover is critical - too little allows corrosion (rebar rust expands 7× and cracks concrete); too much reduces structural effectiveness.
 Use rebar chairs (plastic or metal) every 3-4 ft to maintain spacing during pour.

 How long should rebar lap splices be?